Azure/Communication/pstn-inbound.md

 # Enable inbound PSTN calling for Azure Communication Services.

-There are multiple different ways you can configure this based on your needs.
-On this page you can find the the different options how to enable incoming calls for ACS.
-You can find the currently available or soon to be released options below.

-### Setup inbound PSTN calling with Dynamics Omnichannel
-**Direct Offers**: To set up inbound PSTN calling using Dynamics Omnichannel please follow the instructions [here](https://docs.microsoft.com/en-us/dynamics365/customer-service/voice-channel-inbound-calling)
+Inbound PSTN calling is currently supported in GA for Dynamics Omnichannel with phone numbers provided by Microsoft (Direct Offers) and phone numbers supplied by Direct Routing.

-**Direct Routing**: To set up inbound PSTN calling using Dynamics Omnichannel please follow the instructions [here](https://docs.microsoft.com/en-us/dynamics365/customer-service/voice-channel-inbound-calling)
+- Setup inbound PSTN calling with Dynamics Omnichannel - in General Availability, follow the instructions [here](https://docs.microsoft.com/en-us/dynamics365/customer-service/voice-channel-inbound-calling)

-### Setup inbound PSTN calling with Power Virtual Agents
+- To setup inbound PSTN calling with Power Virtual Agents - Coming soon
-**Direct Offers**: This is option is currently in private preview.
-As soon as this becomes publicly available, we will share the instructions here.

-**Direct Routing**: This is option is currently in private preview.
-As soon as this becomes publicly available, we will share the instructions here.

-### Setup inbound PSTN calling with ACS Interaction SDK
+- To setup inbound PSTN calling with ACS Calling SDK's - Coming soon
-**Direct Offers**: This option is currently not launched.
-As soon as this becomes publicly available, we will share the instructions here.

-**Direct Routing**: This option is currently not launched.
-As soon as this becomes publicly available, we will share the instructions here.
+- To setup inbound PSTN calling with the Azure Bot Service - this service is now deprecated.
+For existing customers, the instructions are documented [here](https://github.com/microsoft/botframework-telephony/blob/main/EnableTelephony.md)